drmcnelson/Laboratory-Instrumentation-Amplifier-with-16bit-1MSPS-ADC/README.md

 ### g) On rail to rail amplifiers

-Our 4V range means that we need an OPAMP and FDA that are rail-to-rail with regard to both inputs and outputs and with a common mode tht goes to at least 1/2 of the rail.
+Our 4V range means that we need an OP AMP and FDA that are rail-to-rail with regard to both inputs and outputs and with a common mode that goes to at least 1/2 of the rail.

 Some R-R are more R-R than others.
 It is important to check the datasheet carefully to make sure the part you are selecting has adequate input, output and common mode ranges.